International Work

 Trans-national crime is becoming more prevalent and investigations and prosecutions which have an international aspect are becoming more common.
 The result of this is that a greater number of Commonwealth prosecutions are reliant on assistance from foreign law enforcement authorities or could be greatly supported by that assistance.

 Often matters that have an international aspect are also sensitive or significant cases.
-For example, terrorist cases, people smuggling cases and sexual servitude cases often have an international dimension.
-The international aspect of this work is an important part of the practice of the Commonwealth Director of Public Prosecutions (CDPP).
+For example, terrorism, people smuggling and sexual servitude cases often have an international dimension.
+The international aspect of this work is an important part of the practice of the Office of the Director of Public Prosecutions (Cth) (CDPP).

 The CDPP is involved in two main categories of international work: Extradition and Mutual Assistance.
 Extradition and Mutual Assistance are essentially international systems that allow cooperation between governments in the investigation and prosecution of criminal matters.
 Australia participates in those systems through the International Crime Cooperation Central Authority (ICCCA), which is part of the Commonwealth Attorney-General’s Department.

-The CDPP’s international work is coordinated in the International Assistance and Specialist Agencies Practice Group.
+The CDPP’s international work is coordinated in the International Assistance team within the Legal Capability and Performance Practice Group.

 Extradition